FLORIN

 There’s

-a little dark bird sits and sings;
+bird sits and sings;

-There’s a dark stream ripples out
+dark stream ripples out of sight;

 And

-the dark frogs chant in the safe morass,
+chant in the safe morass,

 And

-the sweetest stars are made to pass
+are made to pass

 35